jgori-ouistiti/CoopIHC/docs/guide/more_complex_example.rst

             self.policy.attach_transition_function(transition_function)

-The full code for this assistant, (obtained by merging the two segments above, as well as a call to the inference engines render method) can be found :download:`here  <../../pointing/assistants.py>`
+The full code for this assistant, (obtained by merging the two segments above, as well as a call to the inference engines render method) can be found in the CoopIHC-Zoo_

 Bundles
 ^^^^^^^^^